nn7Anonymous/ProMIPL/README.md

 # A PyTorch Implementation of PDMIPL

-This is a PyTorch implementation of our paper "A Generative Probabilistic Disambiguation Model for Multi-Instance Partial-Label Learning"
+This is a PyTorch implementation of our paper "PROMIPL: A Generative Probabilistic Disambiguation Model for Multi-Instance Partial-Label Learning"

 ## Requirements